 2. CBDfx Lab Results

 To provide our customers with full transparency, we always publish the third-party lab test results for each of our products.
 While most companies only publish lab test results for their raw CBD oil, we take things a step further by offering test results for each of the products we produce.
-Whether you want more details on the CBD and THC content of our Blue Raspberry Vape Juice, our CBD Gummies, our CBD Tincture, or any of our other premier CBD products all the resources you need to learn more are always at your disposal.
+Whether you want more details on the CBD and THC content of our Blue Raspberry Vape Juice, our CBD Gummies, our CBD Tincture, or any of our other premier CBD products, all the resources you need in order to learn more are always at your disposal.

 3. CBDfx Drug Test Information